 Note: it is not recommended to use warning sets (i.e. letters) as arguments to -warn-error in production code, because this can break your build when future versions of OCaml add some new warnings.

-The default setting is -warn-error -a (none of the warnings is treated as an error).
+The default setting is -warn-error -a (all warnings are non-fatal).

 -warn-help